ckoerber/perihelion-mercury/Readme.md

 The system type can be found by pressing `Windows+I`, navigating to **System &rarr; About** and looking at the **System type** entry.

 Installing one of the two executables creates a new *Windows* application called **Anaconda Prompt**.
-Starting this application opens a terminal which will be used to install the required *python* packages.
+Starting this application opens a terminal which will be used to install the required *Python* packages.
 At first, one should test if the *Anaconda* installation was successful by running the command
 ```anconda prompt
 conda list